shendric/pysiral/docs/glossary.rst

         platform identifier, which is by default the lower case name ([a-z0-9]) e.g. ``cryosat2`` or ``envisat``.

+    Processing Item
+        A class that can be called during a processing run for a specific processing level (Level-2 processor).
+Examples are computing variables, statistics or filtering data.
+        The class must be compliant with the conventions of a processing item for the specific processor.
+These requirements are generally:

+        1. The class must have a unique name (typically starts with target processing level)
+        2. The class receives configuration keywords during initialization.
+        3. The class must be a subclass of a processing item class (sub-classing registers the processing item class)
+        4. The class must have a required method that receives the data container, which is then modified in-place

+        It is advisable to implement processing items with a dedicated configuration class and store it in the module ``pysiral.<target_processing_level>.alg``, but any location is technically possible.

+        Processing items are added in processing configuration files to the workflow.
+The specification includes the class name, optionally the stage in the workflow and any options if required.

     Processing Level
         Data processing levels describe the state of data processing from lower
         (close to the actual sensor data) to higher levels (geophysical retrievals).